MC1035701 - Immediate Action Required: 6 Months left, Migrate to OneNote on Windows Now!

 Summary

 OneNote for Windows 10 will reach end of support on October 14, 2025.
-Organizations should migrate to OneNote on Windows (OneNote M365) to ensure continued access to new features, security updates, and improved performance.
-Use the provided migration guide for a seamless transition.
-Contact Microsoft Support for assistance.
+Users are urged to migrate to OneNote on Windows (Microsoft 365) to ensure access to new features, security updates, and improved performance.
+A migration guide is available to assist with the transition.

 More information

 As we continue to enhance OneNote with a unified and modern experience, we want to remind you that OneNote for Windows 10 will reach end of support on October 14, 2025.
-To avoid disruptions, we strongly urge your organization to fully transition to OneNote on Windows (OneNote M365) and uninstall the legacy application as soon as possible.
-Migrating ensures continued access to the latest features, security updates, and a modernized experience.
+To avoid disruptions, we strongly urge you to transition to OneNote on Windows (OneNote for Microsoft 365) and recommend uninstalling OneNote for Windows 10 as part of this process to avoid user confusion.
+This migration will ensure your team stay up to date with the latest features, security updates, and performance improvements.

 When this will happen: